 When parameters are fit to historic data without consideration of the economic setting in which the historic data emerged, the market price of risk may not be consistent with a reasonable long-term model of market equilibrium.
-One possibility for establishing 'consistent' parameters (or scenarios) across all funds would be to assume that the market price of risk is constant (or nearly constant) and governed by some functional (e.g., linear) relationship.
-That is, higher expected returns can only be garnered by assuming greater risk26.
+One possibility for establishing 'consistent' parameters (or scenarios) across all funds would be to assume that the market

-22 See the Preamble to the Accounting Practices and Procedures Manual for an explanation of materiality.
+25 See the Preamble to the Accounting Practices and Procedures Manual for an explanation of materiality.

-23 For example, a stochastic log volatility ("SLV") model requires the starting volatility.
+26 For example, a stochastic log volatility ("SLV") model requires the starting volatility.
 Also, the regime-switching lognormal model requires an assumption about the starting regime.

-24 A clear justification exists when state variables are observable or "known" to a high degree of certainty and not merely estimated or inferred based on a "balance of probabilities".
+27 A clear justification exists when state variables are observable or "known" to a high degree of certainty and not merely estimated or inferred based on a "balance of probabilities".

-25 Such adjustments must be clearly documented and justified by the historic data.
+28 Such adjustments must be clearly documented and justified by the historic data.